TylerMoua/LogisimDDF/README.md

 		Buttons are highlighted blue when selected and the Play/Save buttons become red when active.
 		While the circuit is playing, and LED is yellow when high and grey when low.

+	Toast Messages:
+		Temporary, on-screen messages are handled by the built-in toast methods.
+A toast provides simple feedback about an operation in a small popup.
+It only fills the amount of space required for the message and the current activity remains visible and interactive.
+Toasts automatically disappear after a timeout.

 ### Elements of the UI Circuit elements:
 	Input Switches:
 		These switches can be set to output a 1 or 0